 So far I’ve been the recipient of a lot of positivity.
 My friends, and even acquaintances, seem to appreciate what I’m doing for myself.
-The only comments I’ve seen about me being specifically a plus-size traveler, have been from other plus size women.
-Who, of course, is nothing but supportive.
+The only comments I’ve seen about me being specifically a plus-size traveler have been from other plus size women.
+Who, of course, are nothing but supportive.

 Some of my favorite comments are the personal ones I find on my Instagram and blog posts because I can tell when someone has taken the time to pay attention to the captions or details on my posts.
 There are a ton of other travelers who just comment in hopes of gaining another follower.